vtemian/blog.vtemian.com/content/post/multiple-inheritance.md

 ```

 Multiple inheritance can get messy and for the full story please take a look at https://www.python.org/download/releases/2.3/mro/.
-It can be really fun to play with, but on the long run it can be a real trouble maker.
+It can be really fun to play with, but in the long run it can be a real trouble maker.

 Cheers 🍺!

+Thanks [@catileptic](https://twitter.com/catileptic) for the awesome illustrations!